You should receive instructions on how to reset your password in the email associated with your Achieve the Core account

 Your search has been automatically saved, but enter the details below for your reference.

 Academic vocabulary words are often vital to comprehension, reappear in many texts, and frequently are part of a word family or semantic network.
-Tier two words can carry disproportionate weight in conveying the meaning of a text, and a reader who doesn’t understand even a single of these high-value words might have his or her comprehension thrown off track—this is particularly true for English Language Learners (ELLs) who commonly have had less exposure to academic vocabulary.
+Tier 2 words can carry disproportionate weight in conveying the meaning of a text, and a reader who doesn’t understand these high-value words might have his or her comprehension thrown off track—this is particularly true for English Language Learners (ELLs) who commonly have had less exposure to academic vocabulary.
 For these reasons, significant instructional attention should be spent on these words.

-The challenge to teachers is to be alert to the presence of tier two words, determine which ones need to be taught, and which words deserve more time and effort for richer understanding.
+The challenge to teachers is to be alert to the presence of Tier 2 words, determine which ones need to be taught, and identify which words deserve more time and effort for richer understanding.
 The Academic Word Finder pulls the most useful academic vocabulary words from a given text.

-This tool does not replace teacher judgment; rather it helps to support the teacher and identify the most useful academic words.
-The Academic Word Finder produces a list of words that are not too common (so that most students know them) and not too rare (so that they are not often found in texts).
+This tool does not replace teacher judgment; rather, it helps to support the teacher and identify the most useful academic words.
+The Academic Word Finder produces a list of words that are uncommon enough that most students do not know them and are not so rare that they are not often found in texts).
 That said, there may be other academic vocabulary words that are either rare or common that a teacher determines are important to understanding the text.
 Research supports in-depth instruction on a small selection (6–8 words) for ELL students.
 You can find criteria to help you identify words for in-depth instruction here.